Home Fruit Production: Strawberry Cultivars and Their Culture

 Many strawberry cultivars are suitable for growing under Missouri conditions.

-In selecting varieties consider
+In selecting varieties, consider these attributes:

 - Disease resistance